It was a steamy summer day when we first set foot onto our homestead.

 I have heard that certain home improvement stores will actually cut your plywood to the correct size for you.

 However, our local store didn’t do it for us.
-So we had to go home and cut it ourselves.
+We had to go home and cut it ourselves.
 If your local store is just like ours then you’ll have to cut the boards yourself.
 Set up your table saw and cut your boards to 6-inches by 48-inches long.
 The trick to this step is to try and cut your boards as straight as possible.

 It will make laying them much easier.
 However, if by some chance you don’t get them perfectly straight don’t panic, you can still get them to work.

-My husband and I made this project a two-person operation.
+My husband and I made this project a 2-person operation.
 He would feed the boards into the table saw, and I would help guide them off of the table saw and stack them.

 And that is all there is to it.
 You will have your floor at this point.